fahadsultan/potpourri/_sources/latex.md

 :width: 50%
 :align: center
 ```
+---

-The `tabular` environment is the default LATEX method to create tables.
-You must specify a parameter to this environment, in this case `{c c c}` which advises LATEX that there will be three columns and the text inside each one must be centred.
+The `tabular` environment is the default LaTeX method to create tables.
+You must specify a parameter to this environment, in this case `{c c c}` which advises LaTeX that there will be three columns and the text inside each one must be centred.
 You can also use `r` to right-align the text and `l` to left-align it.
 The alignment symbol & is used to demarcate individual table cells within a table row.
 To end a table row use the _new line_ command `\\`.
 Our table is contained within a center environment to make it centred within the text width of the page.

 #### Adding borders